weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 ### Comments

-The comments in this section hint at an optimized way to perform rowround.
+The comments in this section hint at an optimized way to perform `rowround`.
 Here is one such optimized function:

 ```
 rowroundOpt : Words 16 -> Words 16